On reciprocal equivalence of St\"ackel systems: St a ckel transform for completely integrable systems

 The transformation (\ref{recip}) is well defined since the right hand side of (\ref{recip}) is an exact differential, as it follows from the above construction.
 It means that it is possible (at least locally) to integrate (\ref{recip}) and obtain an explicit transformation $\tilde{t}_{i}=\tilde {t}_{i}(t_{1},\ldots,t_{n},x)$ that takes multi-time (simultaneous) solutions of all hamiltonian systems (\ref{ham}) to multi-time solutions of all the systems in (\ref{hamtil}).

-In a specific but important for us case when $k=n$ (i.e. when the number of parameters and the number of hamiltonians coincide so that the St\"{a}ckel transform consist only of the first part i.e. (\ref{alphy})), the matrix $A$ simplifies insofar as
+In a specific but important for us case when $k=n$ (i.e. when the number of parameters and the number of hamiltonians coincide so that the St\"{a}ckel transform consist only of the first part i.e. (\ref{alphy})), the matrix $A$ simplifies to